romerogroup/MechElastic/README.md

 ```
 import mechelastic
-mechelastic.calculateelastic(code="vasp", dim="3D", infile="OUTCAR-Si_bulk", crystal="cubic")
+mechelastic.calculate_elastic(code="vasp", dim="3D", infile="OUTCAR-Si_bulk", crystal="cubic")
 ```

-``mechelastic.calculateelastic()`` calculates the complete set of elastic properties.
+``mechelastic.calculate_elastic()`` calculates the complete set of elastic properties.
 However, if one wishes to call particular methods that can be also done through the library mode.
 For example, given a matrix and a crystaltype, the stability can be determined:

 ```
 import mechelastic

-parserclass = mechelastic.parsers.VASPParser()
+parserclass = mechelastic.parsers.VaspOutcar()
 cnew = parserclass.cnew
 crystaltype = "cubic"
 mechelastic.tests.stability.stability_test(cnew, crystaltype)